ufs-community/land-DA_workflow/docs/source/BuildingRunningTesting/BuildRunLandDA.rst

 Land DA Workflow (Hera & Orion)
 ************************************

-This chapter provides instructions for building and running a basic Land DA case for the Unified Forecast System (:term:`UFS`) Land DA System.
-This out-of-the-box Land DA case builds a weather forecast for January 1, 2016 at 18z to January 3, 2016 at 18z.
+This chapter provides instructions for building and running basic Land DA cases for the Unified Forecast System (:term:`UFS`) Land DA System.
+Users can choose between two options:

+   * A Dec.
+21, 2019 00z sample case using ERA5 data with the UFS Land Driver (``settings_DA_cycle_era5``)
+   * A Jan.
+3, 2000 00z sample case using GSWP3 data with the UFS Noah-MP land component (``settings_DA_cycle_gswp3``).

 .. attention::